Sam Neill: New Zealand

-Neil's first film was a New Zealand television film The City of No (1971).
+Neill's first film was a New Zealand television film The City of No (1971).
 He followed it with a short, The Water Cycle (1972) and the television film Hunt's Duffer (1973).
 Neill wrote and directed a film for the New Zealand National Film Unit, Telephone Etiquette (1974).
 He also appeared in Landfall (1975).

-Neill's breakthrough performance in New Zealand was the film Sleeping Dogs (1977), the first local film to be widely screened abroad.
+Neill's breakthrough performance in New Zealand was the film Sleeping Dogs (1977), the first local film to be widely screened overseas.